joegenius98/AlphaGoLite/algorithms/README.md

 # How the Training Pipeline Works

-This is the understanding to our best knowledge.
+This is the understanding to our best knowledge, from [the AlphaGo Zero paper](https://www.nature.com/articles/nature24270.epdf?author_access_token=VJXbVjaSHxFoctQQ4p2k4tRgN0jAjWel9jnR3ZoTv0PVW4gB86EEpGqTRDtpIz-2rmo8-KG06gqVobU5NSCFeHILHcVFUeMsbvwS-lxjqQGg98faovwjxeTUgZAUMnRQ).

 1. We initlaize the neural network parameters randomly.
 Then, we generate 25,000 games at each iteration.
    We send off these games to a training database queue whose maximum capacity is 500,000 games.
 (When we fill